 111. Ideally, all inter-entity costs should be recognized.
 This is especially important when those costs constitute inputs to government goods or services provided to non-federal entities for a fee or user charge.
-The fees and user charges should recover the full costs of those goods and services.[Footnote 33] Thus, the cost of interentity goods or services needs to be recognized by the receiving entity in order to determine fees or user charges for goods and services sold outside the federal government.
-Such recognition, however, should be made in accordance with the implementation guidance issued by OMB as discussed above.
+The fees and user charges should recover the full costs of those goods and services.33 Thus, the cost of inter-entity goods or services needs to be recognized by the receiving entity in order to determine fees or user charges for goods and services sold outside the federal government.